thom-cr/thom-cr/README.md

 Studying at EPITA.
 Doing some projects for fun.

-- 🌱 I’m currently learning React, Typescript, NodeJS
+- 🌱 I’m currently learning Typescript, REMIX